About Bloor Homes

 Access for pedestrians and cyclists would be provided at a number of points in addition to the primary vehicular access.
 A shared footway/cycleway will be provided along Fradley Lane to connect to the Church Lane/Fradley Lane junction.
 Uncontrolled crossings would be provided on Fradley Lane and Church Lane to enable connectivity to the main desire lines to the west of the site.
 A bus stop will also be provided on Church Lane which would enable local bus services to stop in close proximity to the site.

-The layout of the Church Lane/Fradley Lane junction will be improved to provide a more conventional priority T-junction arrangement and improve pedestrian/cycle crossing facilities.
+Following feedback from Fradley Parish Council during the outline planning process, the layout of the Church Lane/Fradley Lane will retain the “Y” arrangement including the grass triangle and existing finger post.
 The narrow section of Fradley Lane between the proposed roundabout and the junction of Church Lane will be widened to address local concerns.

 There are existing public rights of way running through the site, FRAD 17, FRAD18 and FRAD19.
 There are opportunities to enhance these rights of way, improving accessibility and providing connectivity into the extensive public open space and network of walking and cycling routes proposed within the site.